ScottyThePilot/syndikat_expansion/README.md

 The Western Sahara Creator DLC and Arma 3: Aegis are optionally supported, and some content will only appear when one or both of those are loaded.

+## Credits
-Credit goes to Arma 3 Aegis, from which I used the textures for the Mora, Gorgon and Zamak to create the textures in this mod.
+- Arma 3 Aegis, from which I used the textures for the Mora, Gorgon and Zamak as the basis for some textures in this mod.
+- Ample Camo Pack, from which I used the textures from the 6 Color Desert PBO to create a number of items.